onflow/fcl-js/packages/decode/README.md

 > **NOTE:** Requires a Buffer polyfill

 # @onflow/bytes
-This package provides methods that can decode a JSON-CDC payload from the AccessAPI into a JavaScript friendly types.
+This package provides methods that can decode a JSON-CDC payload from the Access API into JavaScript friendly types.

 # Install